Materials-Consortia/OPTIMADE/optimade.rst

 - **Type**: integer
 - **Requirements/Conventions**:

-  - **Support**: MUST be supported if the reference frame is taken from the trajectory, if the reference structure is not in the trajectory, the value, if present, MUST be :val:`null`.
+  - **Support**: MUST be supported if the reference frame is taken from the trajectory.
+    If the reference structure is not in the trajectory, the value MUST NOT be present.
   - **Query**: Support for queries on this property is OPTIONAL.
     If supported, filters MAY support only a subset of comparison operators.

 - **Examples**:

   - :val:`42`

 nframes